cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Step 2.

+Default : Using the script to create partitions.

-Modify the site-6.1.1.yml or site-5.3.3.yml to update DNS ip address, harddrive name for Zenoss installation.
+Modify the site-6.1.1.yml or site-5.3.3.yml
+- Set the harddrive device name

 optional: